Join a global network of exceptional peers and build life-long relationships through executive retreats and informal events.

 Warsaw NATO Summit (July 2016)

 Throughout the program, fellows have unique opportunities to deepen their substantive knowledge and hone leadership skills.
-At least once during their fellowship, Millennium Fellows participate in a study tour that takes them behind and beyond the headlines to see transitions and trends in action in a key region of the world.
-During program events, fellows also have opportunities to learn directly from leading experts in a variety of fields—such as communications, negotiations, film, and demography—through Master Class sessions.
+During the first year of the program, Millennium Fellows participate in a study tour that takes them behind and beyond the headlines to see transitions and trends in action in a key region of the world.
+Through core programming and other events, fellows also have opportunities to learn directly from leading experts in a variety of fields—such as communications, negotiations, film, and demography—through Master Class sessions.

 RECENT STUDY TOURS